 Clear Sunscreen vs. Mineral Sunscreen

-Clear sunscreens are most always chemical sunscreens or contain nano particles.
+Clear sunscreens are almost always chemical sunscreens or contain nanoparticles.
 And spray sunscreens almost always fit into the “toxic sunscreen” category.
 Why?
 Because it is hard to spray minerals and mineral sunscreens must be rubbed to create a protective coating on the skin.
 So, that film you are seeing, that is your sunscreen.
 It sits on the surface of your skin reflecting UVA and UVB rays.

 Now let’s talk about specific brands you may have thought were safe…